SaladSlayer00/ID2223_Twin_Matcher/README.md

 - **GitHub + Github Actions**: Serverless platform for code hosting, versioning, and scheduled executions.
 - **Google Colab**: Hoster service for model on-demand training.

+Versioning is consistent and present in every crucial stage of the pipeline thanks to the leveraged platforms.
 A high-level illustration of the system pipeline can be visualized here:

 <!-- System -->
 <p align="center">